victoromot/Life-Expectancy-and-GDP/README.md

     life expectancy at birth (years): the amount of years a person can expect to live in years
     GDP: the gross domestic product of the nation

-The data used in this analysis is a clean dataset and didn't require preparations; however, I inspected it to check for missing observations, which shows no missing data.
-After examination, I visualized the data using phyton libraries matplotlib and seaborn.
-I used line graphs and scatter plots to visualize the trends from the year 2000 to the year 2015 and the relationships between two quantitative variables(GDP and life expectancy) over this period, respectively.
-The visualization was followed by finding the quantitative variables' mean by country and year.

-Generally, between the years 2000 and 2015, there was an increase in the life expectancy of people and GDP in the six countries considered.
-The average life expectancy of the six countries increased from 70.8 in 2000 to 75.7 in 2015.
-The life expectancy in Zimbabwe could be viewed as an outlier, as shown in the histogram and boxplot.
-Zimbabwe had the highest increase from about 45 years to over 60 years, indicating an approximately 25% increase in the number of years Zimbabweans expect to live.
-Besides having the lowest life expectancy, Zimbabwe has the lowest GDP over the years considered in this analysis.
+## Steps Taken:

+1. Data Inspection:
+    - Checked for missing observations, which revealed no missing data in the dataset.

+2. Data Visualization:
+    - Utilized Matplotlib and Seaborn to create line graphs and scatter plots.
+    - Visualized the trends in life expectancy and GDP over the period 2000 to 2015.
+    - Examined the relationships between life expectancy and GDP for the six countries.

+3. Analysis Findings:
+    - Observed an overall increase in life expectancy and GDP in all six countries during the considered period.
+    - Calculated the average life expectancy by country and year to quantify the improvements.
+    - Identified Zimbabwe as an outlier with a significant increase in life expectancy over the years.
+    - Highlighted Zimbabwe's low GDP compared to other nations during the analysis period.

+4. Key Insights:
+    - Average life expectancy of the six countries increased from 70.8 in 2000 to 75.7 in 2015.
+    - Zimbabwe experienced a notable increase in life expectancy from about 45 years to over 60 years, representing a 25% improvement.
+    - USA remained the top GDP country throughout the 15-year period, while China overtook Germany to become the second-largest economy.

+5. Relationship between GDP and Life Expectancy:
-The USA remained the number one country GDP-wise over the 15 years.
-However, Germany was behind the USA until China overtook it in 2007 and remained the second economy behind the US.
-The scatterplots show a positive relationship between GDP and life expectancy for all nations considered.
-The calculation of a correlation of 0.34 further solidifies this relationship.
+    - The scatterplots revealed a positive relationship between GDP and life expectancy for all countries considered.
+    - The calculated correlation coefficient of 0.34 supported the existence of this positive correlation.

+## Conclusion:
+The project demonstrated significant improvements in life expectancy and GDP for the six countries from 2000 to 2015.
+Zimbabwe's exceptional increase in life expectancy and its low GDP were noteworthy findings.
+The positive correlation between GDP and life expectancy further emphasized the importance of economic growth in improving healthcare and life quality.